Links to Other Sites

 Alberto Levi Milan.
 A selection of village and tribal rugs and trappings.
 Also several on-line thematic exhibitions of special textiles.

-Cyberrug Center Allan Arthur, Atlanta.
+Cyberrug Center Allan Arthur, Florida.
 A large catalog with diverse offerings.
 Included is information on Chinese Art Deco production by the Nichols Company.

 Herat Edward Koch, Miami.
 A catalog of antique tribal rugs, with a Baluch emphasis.